 Closing time: 11:00 PM

-It is strongly recommended to stay in at the temple itself, or a nearby hotel so that you get a chance to witness the mesmerizing Bhasm-Aarti and make the best out of your devotional trip.
+It is a recommendation to stay in at the temple itself, or a nearby hotel.
+This is in order to witness the mesmerizing Bhasm-Aarti and make the best out of your devotional trip.
 If there is a lot of crowd in the temple, you can purchase a VIP Pass.
 It will cost you INR 250 per head and will save you from a lot of queues.
 Carry along your photo-ID Proof.
 Women and men need to necessarily dress up in a saree and dhoti/sola respectively during the Bhasma-Aarti.

 The Mahakaleshwar temple is located close to the holy river Shipra.
-The supervising deity, Lord Shiva in the lingam form is considered to be Swayambhu, deriving currents of power from inside against the other images and lingams that are ritually installed and bought with mantra-shakti.
+The supervising deity, Lord Shiva in the lingam form is the Swayambhu.
+It is a belief that the diety derives currents of power from inside against the other images and lingams that are ritually installed and bought with mantra-shakti.

 Lord Shiva, in all his glory, rules eternally in the city of Ujjain.
-The Mahakaleshwar temple, its Shikhar towering into the sky, an impressive façade against the horizon, evokes primordial awe and reverence with its majesty.
-The Mahakal controls the life of the town and its people, even throughout the hectic cycle of contemporary preoccupations, and gives an indestructible bond with ancient Hindu customs.
+The Shikhara of Mahakaleshwar temple towering into the sky.
+It is an impressive façade against the horizon, evokes primordial awe and reverence with its majesty.
+The Mahakal controls the life of the town and its people.
+Even throughout the hectic cycle of contemporary preoccupations, and gives an indestructible bond with ancient Hindu customs.

-On the festival of Maha Shivaratri, a large fair is held near the temple, and prayer continues throughout the night.
+On the festival of Maha Shivaratri, a large fair takes place near the temple, and prayer continues throughout the night.

-The shrine is revered as one of the 18 Maha Shakti Peetham.
-Shakti Peethas are considered to have blessed with the presence of Shakti due to the falling of body parts of the corpse of Sati Devi when Lord Shiva moved it.
+The shrine is one of the 18 Maha Shakti Peetham.
+Shakti Peethas blesses everyone with the presence of Shakti.
+It is due to the falling of body parts of the corpse of Sati Devi when Lord Shiva moved it.
 Each of the 51 Shakti Peethas has shrines for Shakti and Kalabhairava.
-The Upper Lip of Sati Devi is said to have fallen there and the Shakti is called Mahakali.
+It is a belief that the Upper Lip of Sati Devi is fall there and Shakti therefore has its name as Mahakali.

-According to the Puranas, the city of Ujjain was called Avantika and was famous for its beauty and its status as a devotional epicenter.
+According to the Puranas, the city of Ujjain was Avantika.
+And it was famous for its beauty and its status as a devotional epicenter.
 It was one of the prime centers where students moved to study sacred manuscripts.
 According to the legend, Chandrasena, a ruler of Ujjain was a religious believer of Lord Shiva and idolized him entire time.
-One day, a farmer’s son named Shrikhar was wandering in the area of the castle and overheard the King chant the Lord’s name and hurried to the temple to begin praying with him.
+One day, a farmer’s son named Shrikhar was wandering in the area of the castle and overheard the King chant the Lord’s name.
+Therefore, he hurried to the temple to begin praying with him.
 But, the guards dismissed him by strength and threw him to the outskirts of the city near the river Kshipra.
 Opponents of Ujjain, King Ripudamana and King Singhaditya of the nearby kingdoms decided to invade the Kingdom and take over its reserves around this time.

 Bharthari was the elder son of King Gandharva Sena and inherited the kingdom of Ujjain from the heavenly god Indra and the King of Dhara.

 When Bharthari was king of ‘Ujjayani’, modern-day Ujjain in his state there existed a Brahman who after years of self-discipline was granted the fruit of immortality from the divine tree of Kalpavriksha.
-The Brahman offered the same to his ruler Raja Bharthari, who in turn, gave it on to his love, the beautiful Pinglah Rani or Ananga Sena Raja Bhartrhari’s last and youngest wife.
+The Brahman offered the same to his ruler Raja Bharthari.
+In turn he gave it on to his love, the beautiful Pinglah Rani or Ananga Sena Raja Bhartrhari’s last and youngest wife.
 The queen, being in love with Mahipaala, the Head police officer of the state gave the fruit to him, who further passed it on to his precious, Lakha, one of the maids of honor.
 Ultimately, Lakha being in love with the king offered the fruit back to the king.
-Having completed the circle, the fruit exposed the downsides of betrayal to the king, he commanded the queen and ordered her beheading, and had the fruit himself.
-After that, he abandoned the throne and became a religious tramp.
+Having completed the circle, the fruit exposed the downsides of betrayal to the king, he commanded the queen and ordered her beheading, and after having the fruit himself he abandoned the throne and became a religious tramp.

-The existing structure was created by the Maratha general Ranoji Shinde in 1734 CE.
-Further developments and management were done by other members of his dynasty, including Mahadji Shinde and Daulat Rao Shinde’s wife Baiza Bai.
+The Maratha general Ranoji Shinde constructed the existing structure in 1734 CE.
+And the other members of his dynasty including Mahadji Shinde and Daulat Rao Shinde’s wife Baiza Bai helped in further developments and management.
 During the reign of Jayajirao Shinde (until 1886), major programs of the then Gwalior State used to be held at this temple.

-After Independence, the Dev Sthan Trust was replaced by the municipal corporation of Ujjain.
-Nowadays it is under the collectorate office of Ujjain district.
+After Independence, the municipal corporation of Ujjain replaced the Dev Sthan Trust.
+Also, nowadays it is under the collectorate office of Ujjain district.

 When you visit Mahakaleshwar do keep in mind the history and beauty of this place.